-- Twig arrangement Stems and leaves of two (2) or more shrubs or trees on home grounds. - Flower arrangement One (1) or more kinds of annual flowers grown. - One (1) Gladioli stalk Judged on floral quality (Conference Judged) - 4.
-Medium size twig arrangement with flowers. - 5.
-Poster, 14"x22", or scrapbook Illustrating steps in developing a new lawn. - Poster, 14"x22", or scrapbook Illustrating ten (10) common lawn weeds identified by name and method of control of each. - 7.
-Poster, 14"x22", or scrapbook Showing soil test reports and corrective measures taken as a result of tests. - 8.
+- 1. Twig arrangement Stems and leaves of two (2) or more shrubs or trees on home grounds. - 2.
+Flower arrangement One (1) or more kinds of annual flowers grown. - Small twig arrangement one (1) or more shrubs or trees grown on home grounds.
+Not over 8" including vase, length, height, width. - 4.
+One (1) Gladioli stalk Judged on floral quality (Conference Judged) - 5.
+Medium size twig arrangement with flowers. - 6.
+Poster, 14"x22", or scrapbook Illustrating steps in developing a new lawn. - 7.
+Poster, 14"x22", or scrapbook Illustrating ten (10) common lawn weeds identified by name and method of control of each. - 8.
+Poster, 14"x22", or scrapbook Showing soil test reports and corrective measures taken as a result of tests. - 9.
 Scrapbook of ten (10) specimens of Shrubs Properly pressed, mounted and identified.
-Explain their landscape value and include two (2) samples of each leaf upper and underside. - 9.
-Scrapbook of ten (10) specimens of tree leaves Properly pressed mounted and identified.
-Explain their landscape value and include two (2) samples of each leaf upper and underside. - 10.
-Poster, 14"x22", illustrating how to prune shrubs and trees. - 11.
-Scrapbook of landscape plans Include before and after plans and pictures along with descriptions of progress made in current year
+Explain their landscape value and include two (2) samples of each leaf upper and underside. - Scrapbook of ten (10) specimens of tree leaves Properly pressed mounted and identified.
+Explain their landscape value and include two (2) samples of each leaf upper and underside. - 11.
+Poster, 14"x22", illustrating how to prune shrubs and trees. - 12.
+Scrapbook of landscape plans Include before and after plans and pictures along with descriptions of progress made in current year.